 Brainstorming in the marketing innovation process

-You get to write on coloured post its for a start.
-You get to stick the post-its on the wall and move them around.
-There’s no criticism or judgement allowed.
+You get to write on coloured Post-Its for a start.
+You get to stick them on the wall and move them around.
+There’s no criticism or judgment allowed.

 Feels good, right?